t39229/webapp/README.md

 Once the following resources are created:
 Move the generated Kubeconfig file to ~/.kube/config mv kubeconfig ~/.kube/config
-Run kubectl get no -A and verify 2 nodes created.
+Run kubectl get no -A and verify 2 nodes are created.